Metric distortion Under Probabilistic Voting: Introduction

-\begin{informaltheorem}[Theorem \ref{theorem:RD_distortion_lower_bound}] The metric distortion of \textsc{RandomDictator} under probabilistic voting increases monotonically with the number of candidates and is lower bounded by $2 + (g^{-1}\left(\frac{1}{m-1}\right))^{-1}$ for large elections.
-For example, for the PL model, this is $\Omega (m^{\frac{1}{\theta}})$ for $\theta >1.$ \end{informaltheorem}
+\begin{informaltheorem}[Theorem \ref{theorem:RD_distortion_lower_bound}] The metric distortion of \textsc{Random Dictator} under probabilistic voting increases monotonically with the number of candidates and is lower bounded by $2 + \left(g^{-1}\left(\frac{1}{m-1}\right)\right)^{-1}$ for large elections.
+For example, for the PL model, this is $\Omega(m^{\frac{1}{\theta}})$ for $\theta >1.$ \end{informaltheorem}

+This contrasts with deterministic voting, where the distortion of \textsc{Random Dictator} is 3.
+We now show that the distortion of \textsc{Plurality Veto} scales with the number of candidates under probabilistic voting. \begin{informaltheorem}[Theorem \ref{thm:plurality_veto_lb}] The metric distortion of \textsc{Plurality Veto} under the PL model ($g(r) = \frac{1}{1+r^{-\theta}}$ for $\theta >1$) is $\Omega(m^{\frac{1}{1+\theta}})$. \end{informaltheorem}

+This result presents a \textit{stark} contrast between deterministic voting and probabilistic voting.
+However, this behavior is intuitively consistent with the rule: \textsc{Plurality Veto}, like \textsc{Plurality}, discards most of the information in the ranking and only looks at the top-ranked candidate and the bottom-ranked candidate among the not-yet-eliminated candidates.

-This contrasts with deterministic voting where the distortion of \textsc{RandomDictator} is 3.
-We show that \textsc{Copeland} is robust to randomness in the votes, and its distortion under probabilistic voting is even lower than that under deterministic voting.
+We show that \textsc{Copeland} is robust to randomness in the votes, unlike \textsc{Plurality Veto}, and its distortion under probabilistic voting is even lower than that under deterministic voting.